Satorki/odin-inventory-application/README.md

-# ODIN INVETORY APPLICATION
+# ODIN INVENTORY APPLICATION

-Simple application for the odin project tutorial about inventory.
+Simple application for the odin project tutorial.

 ## Built with
 - Express